Tathastu: Plot

 But Ravi persists and is finally told that Gaurav will soon be operated upon.
 Relieved, Ravi decides to release all the hostages.
-He then sees that while a surgery is taking place, it is of an elderly politician (the President of the ruling political party, Narayan Swami), rather than his son.
+He then sees that while a surgery is taking place, it is of an elderly politician (the President of the ruling political party, Narayan Swami) rather than his son.
 In desperation, he decides to end his life and give his heart to his son.
 After meeting his son for a few moments, he walks out with the hostages (who have all decided to support him) and his wife and proclaims to the world that he will end his life and give his heart to his son.

 As he is about to shoot himself, the deputy leader of the ruling political party comes and asks him to listen to him.
-He informs him he has spoken to the President who has decided to forgo his life since he loves children, requesting that the heart be given to the child.
+He informs him he has spoken to the President, who has decided to forgo his life since he loves children, requesting that the heart be given to the child.
 He assures Ravi that it is true and also that the party will take care of all the expenses of the operation.
-The entire crowd applauds the deputy leader and Ravi lowers his gun.
-When the deputy leader's assistant comes to him and inquires (in a whisper) urgently that what will happen to the President and that the President said no such thing, the deputy leader tells him that this is politics.
+The entire crowd applauds the deputy leader, and Ravi lowers his gun.
+When the deputy leader's assistant comes to him and inquires (in a whisper) urgently what will happen to the President, and that the President said no such thing, the deputy leader tells him that this is politics.
 If they had operated and saved the President's life, then this entire crowd who is pro-Ravi would have thrown them out of power.
-Now by sacrificing the President, they have gained huge popular support and will win the next elections.
+Now, by sacrificing the President, they have gained huge popular support and will win the next elections.

 Ravi is arrested and taken to court.
 The judge takes a very lenient view of the situation based on the hostages' evidence and sentences Ravi to a light sentence of six months.
 DCP Rane leads the applause from the entire court as Ravi looks on.
 The film ends with Gaurav playing cricket and his parents watching him.